ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     ```
     `COMMIT_SHA` Parameter Default Value:
     ```
-    latest
+    manual
     ```

     !!!
 Tip
-        Save parameters when done with entry before moving onto step 4.
+        Save parameters when done with entry by clicking on blue `SAVE` box before moving onto step 4.
+If blue `SAVE` box doesn't appear (is greyed out) delete extra blank parameters you may have accidentally added with the `-`.

 4. Add workspace to `producing-clean-image` task

-    Save current pipeline edit and switch to `yaml` from pipeline menu.
+    Save current pipeline edit and switch to `YAML` from pipeline menu.

     ![Switch to yaml](../images/Part1/SwitchYaml.png)